HELP ALERT® Blogs

 • Wearable badges for staff with distress buttons.

-• Both low and high priority buttons.
+• Both low and high-priority buttons.

 • Real-time location tracking for precise and swift assistance.